A non-Lorentzian model for strong exciton-plasmon coupling: Introduction

-At the same time, the exact shape of optical spectra is determined by several competing processes and has been a subject of active debate \cite{savvidis-aom13,ebbesen-fd15,ebbesen-nc15,shegai-nl17,shegai-acsphot19,zhang-nl17,xu-nl17,garsia-vidal-njp15,ding-prl17,aizpurua-optica18,shahbazyan-nanophot21,xu-acsphot21,shahbazyan-jcp22}.
-In general, the scattering cross-section for a nanoscale system characterized by a localized dipole moment is proportional to $\omega^{4}$ \cite{novotny-book}, where $\omega$ is the incident light frequency, implying that, in the strong coupling regime, the upper energy polaritonic band should be relatively enhanced.
-Such a spectral profile is due to a faster dipole radiation rate at higher frequencies $\gamma^{rad}\propto \omega^{3}/3\hbar c^{3}$ ($c$ is the speed of light), and it is described, e.g., by the widely-used classical model of two coupled oscillators (CO) \cite{pelton-oe10,pelton-nc18,pelton-ns19}.
-In this model, only one of the oscillators (LSP) couples to the radiation field while QE's coupling to the radiation is neglected due to its much smaller optical dipole moment.
+At the same time, the precise shape of optical spectra in the strong coupling regime has recently been a subject of active debate \cite{savvidis-aom13,ebbesen-fd15,ebbesen-nc15,shegai-nl17,shegai-acsphot19,zhang-nl17,xu-nl17,garsia-vidal-njp15,ding-prl17,aizpurua-optica18,shahbazyan-nanophot21,xu-acsphot21,shahbazyan-jcp22}.
+In general, the scattering cross-section for a nanoscale system characterized by localized dipole moment $\mu$ is proportional to $\omega^{4}$, where $\omega$ is the incident light frequency \cite{novotny-book}, implying that, in the strong coupling regime, the upper energy polaritonic band should be relatively enhanced.
+Such a spectral profile originates from a faster dipole radiation rate at higher frequencies, $\gamma^{\rm rad}=4\mu^{2}\omega^{3}/3\hbar c^{3}$ ($c$ is the speed of light), and it is described, e.g., by the widely-used classical model of two coupled oscillators (CO) \cite{pelton-oe10,pelton-nc18,pelton-ns19}.
+In the CO model, only one of the oscillators (LSP) interacts with the radiation field while the coupling of the QE to the radiation is neglected due to its much smaller optical dipole moment.
 However, recent experiments for excitons resonantly coupled to cavity modes in semiconductor microcavities \cite{savvidis-aom13,ebbesen-fd15,ebbesen-nc15} or to LSPs in metal-dielectric structures \cite{shegai-nl17,zhang-nl17,xu-nl17,shegai-acsphot19,pelton-sci-adv19} reveal the opposite spectral asymmetry pattern with a visible enhancement of the \textit{lower} energy polaritonic band.
-For plasmonic systems, such a shift of the spectral weight towards the lower energy band may arise from Fano interference between LSP's and LSP-induced QE's dipole moments \cite{ding-prl17,shahbazyan-nanophot21,xu-acsphot21,shahbazyan-jcp22}.
-Note, however, that due to a much smaller QE dipole moment, a significant interference effect would require either an extremely strong field confinement \cite{ding-prl17,shahbazyan-nanophot21,xu-acsphot21} or a large number of QEs strongly coupled to the LSP \cite{shahbazyan-jcp22} and, furthermore, would be highly sensitive to the system geometry.
+For plasmonic systems, a repartitioning of spectral weight between polaritonic bands may arise from the Fano interference between the LSP's dipole moment and the LSP-induced QE's dipole moment \cite{ding-prl17,shahbazyan-nanophot21,xu-acsphot21,shahbazyan-jcp22}.
+However, due to a much smaller QE dipole moment, a significant interference effect would require either an extremely strong field confinement \cite{ding-prl17,shahbazyan-nanophot21,xu-acsphot21} or a large number of QEs strongly coupled to the LSP \cite{shahbazyan-jcp22} and, furthermore, would be highly sensitive to the system geometry.